ORDERS and DELIVERY

 Can you change a coloured print into black and white or sepia tone?

-Although it is possible, I will not change the colour format of an image.
+Although it is possible, I will not change the colour format of an image or indeed any aspect of the image.
 The simple reason is that this would change the expression of the image from one I did not experience at the time of shooting.

 Do you have more images than those listed on the website?